hmetni/olympicgames/README.md

 # olympicgames
-Data analysis with Pandas on an Olympic Games database as part of a Data Science course project (in French)
+Data analysis with Pandas on an Olympic Games database as part of a Data Science course project (in French).

+Session 1 : Preprocessing data

+Session 2 : Numeric and graphic representations of data

+Session 3 : Studying the data and detection of patterns